 6.1 We warrant that:

-(c) YewdaleMovatrack® Cubicle Tracks and YewdaleMovatrack® Intravenous Tracks in made up or component form (when used with YewdaleHarrier Conventional/Disposable curtains).
-In the absence a 5-year warranty is offered; and
+(d) YewdaleMovatrack®Cubicle Tracks and YewdaleMovatrack® Intravenous Tracks in component form or made-to-measure (when used with only YewdaleMovatrack® components and YewdaleHarrier® Conventional/Disposable curtains); and

-(d) YewdaleVitesse® Curtain Tracks in made up or component form; and
+(e) YewdaleVitesse® Curtain Tracks in made-to-measure or component form (Yewdale components only);

-(e) YewdaleKestrel® components and accessories will be free from manufacturing defects in materials or workmanship for a lifetime of 25 years (3 years for the YewdaleKestrel® SafeDoor) from the date that We deliver the Goods to You.
+Will be free from manufacturing defects in materials or workmanship for a lifetime of 25 years (3 years for the YewdaleKestrel® SafeDoor®) from the date that We deliver the Goods to You.